digital-asset/daml/docs/source/ops/connect/auth0.rst

 As before, ``%%AUTH0_DOMAIN%%`` and ``%%LOGIN_ID%%`` need to be replaced.

 Now, we need to expose the JSON API and our static files.
-We'll use ``docker`` for that, but you can use any HTTP server you (and your security team) are comfortable with, as long as it can serve static files and proxy some paths.
+We'll use nginx for that, but you can use any HTTP server you (and your security team) are comfortable with, as long as it can serve static files and proxy some paths.